alexandar1000/HouseBuddyiOS/README.md

 # HouseBuddyiOS

-App now uses Cocoebeans.
+App now uses CocoaPods.
 When importing project, one should use the housebuddy.xcworkspace file from the root HouseBuddy folder.

+Furthermore, the project uses the Firestore, and the Firebase authentication.